r-grandorder/tri-hermes/en/pages/Lostbelt/olympus.md

 Still, this would seem to work in our favor.

 **Holmes:**
 Let's make extra sure to get Demeter's attention this time.
-Are you ready for another round of strenuous combat, ladies[♂  and gentleman /♀️ ]?
+Are you ready for another round of strenuous combat, ladies [♂  and gentleman]?

 ---